Omega-Mu-Gamma-Studio/BlockBeats/README.md

 Units are **all unlocked from the start** — no hard gating. `requiredLevel` on a unit is cosmetic (dims/previews an under-leveled unit) and never blocks access.
 This is deliberate: not everyone comes for theory — some just want to build beats or learn mixing, and they shouldn't have to grind through Unit 1 to get there.

-### Lesson JSON schema
+### Lesson JSON schema — same 6 phases, every lesson

-Every lesson is a JSON file (`data/lessons/unit{N}/{N}-{M}.json`), read and rendered by the app — no hardcoded lesson content in components.
-Each lesson has 3 phases:
+Every lesson is a JSON file (`data/lessons/unit{N}/{N}-{M}.json`), read and rendered by the app.
+Because every lesson uses the *exact same* phase structure, a lesson JSON is almost entirely dialogue plus a pointer to what the mini DAW should show — no per-lesson component logic required.
+See §5 for the twins themselves.

+1. **`intro`** — a quick, concrete hook.
+Why should the player care about this concept at all?
+No theory yet — just makes it feel real (e.g. "this is why that drop hits so hard").
+One twin only, whichever fits.
+2. **`explanation`** — the actual teaching. **Both twins always speak here, back to back** — Feel gives the intuitive/emotional metaphor first, then Logic gives the structural/technical one for the *same* concept.
+This back-and-forth contrast is the core teaching mechanic of the whole app.
-1. **`see_it_work`** — companion demonstrates the concept with a working example, dialogue delivered line-by-line (visual-novel style, click to advance), paired with a BTS view (piano roll / waveform / effect chain) showing the DAW-equivalent of what's happening.
+3. **`examples_bts`** — a concrete working example played out, with the mini DAW/BTS view open alongside it (piano roll / waveform / effect chain, whichever fits the unit) so the player can see and hear the concept at once.
-2. **`see_it_break`** — the same example, deliberately wrong, with an `error_explanation` for why it doesn't work.
+4. **`bad_example`** — the deliberately wrong version, plus an `error_explanation` for why it fails.
+(This is the old "See It Break" phase, unchanged in spirit.)
-3. **`you_try`** — user drags blocks onto a timeline to rebuild or solve the concept, with escalating hints (`hint_1`, `hint_2`, then a `solution_reveal`) after repeated failed attempts.
+5. **`test`** — the player drags blocks onto a timeline to rebuild or solve the concept, with escalating hints (`hint_1`, `hint_2`, then a `solution_reveal`) after repeated failed attempts.
+Required to complete the lesson.
+6. **`challenge`** — **optional, bonus XP only.** Not a harder version of Test — a small open-ended production task using what was just taught (e.g. "build a classical-feeling melody with today's tools").
+Looser than Test: no single scripted solution, evaluated more like a mini free-play goal than strict validation.

-Validation isn't always exact-match: a `validation_mode` field per lesson picks between strict positional matching, order-only matching, or "musically correct" matching (e.g. accepting any valid diatonic substitute, not just the one scripted answer) — important once Unit 3+ lessons get more open-ended.
+Test's validation isn't always exact-match: a `validation_mode` field per lesson picks between strict positional matching, order-only matching, or "musically correct" matching (e.g. accepting any valid diatonic substitute, not just the one scripted answer) — important once Unit 3+ lessons get more open-ended.
+Challenge deliberately skips this in favor of a looser goal-check.

-Unit 6 lessons follow the same 3-phase shape but swap chord/rhythm blocks for **effect blocks** placed on a chain (EQ, compression, reverb, etc.), each with tweakable parameters — see §4.
+Unit 6 lessons follow the same 6-phase shape but swap chord/rhythm blocks for **effect blocks** placed on a chain (EQ, compression, reverb, etc.), each with tweakable parameters — see §4.

 ---